offbynull/learn/Math/input/input.md

 There are a few tweaks to the above algorithm that may be applied:

 1. It's acceptable to use the word "positive" when the sign is positive (recall 0 is neither positive nor negative).
 2. It's acceptable to use the word "minus" instead of "negative."
-However, doing so may introduce amguity if the words are being used in the context of subtraction because minus also means subtraction.
+However, doing so may introduce ambiguity if the words are being used in the context of subtraction because minus also means subtraction.
 ```

 The way to perform this algorithm via code is as follows...